ashen007/ashen007/README.md

 <!-- **ashen007/ashen007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🔭 I’m currently working on Data Analysis
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Machine Learning, Data Analysis, Data Engineering
 - 👯 I’m looking to collaborate on Data Analysis or ML
 <!-- - 🤔 I’m looking for help with  -->
 <!-- - 💬 Ask me about ... -->